We have probably all seen a picture of Rodin's sculpture,

 only by using both the Masculine and Feminine Aspects of our

-Nature, in equal Balance, that we are able to uncover the Truth
+Nature, in equal Balance, that we are able to un-Veil the Truth

-and Wisdom contained within any matter that we are contemplating.
+and Wisdom contained within any issue that we are contemplating.

 (Image via Wikipedia)